Reports: Rodriguez and Allan transfers are almost done

 20 Posted 02/09/2020 at 05:13:20

-Generally, newly promoted teams don't want to spend big in their first season, in case things don't go to plan and they find the Prem is a different kettle of fish.
+Generally, newly promoted teams don't want to spend big in their first season, in case things don't go to plan and they find the Premier League is a different kettle of fish.

 21 Posted 02/09/2020 at 06:30:13